corrode/corrode.github.io/content/blog/list-comprehensions/index.md

 library in the [counter](https://crates.io/crates/counter) crate.
 Nevertheless, it will feel like a natural extension of the standard library.

-This flexibility is in part made possible by the trait system.

 ```rust
 use counter::Counter;